Tenacious-Developer/Git_Learning/Readme.md

 - `git remote rm <name of remote>` : this command deletes a remote connection
 - `git remote rename <olanme> <newname>` : this command remanes the remote connection
 - Note: The name of the remote connection is always used to establish communication between the repos
+- `git push -u origin master` :  set up tracking and can later use git push and git pull without specifying the remote and branch.
+- `git push origin master` : push the branch without setting up tracking, and you'll need to specify the remote and branch in future git push and git pull commands.